 Based on the reviewers’ and their own reading of the submissions, the editors make preliminary editorial decisions ranging from rejection to minor revision:

 - Revise and resubmit.

-Decisions on manuscripts submitted to Exceptional Children will be made within 3 months from the time that they are received by the editors.
+Usually, the editors correspond with authors about reviews of their manuscripts fewer than three months after the manuscripts are received by the editors.
 Once a manuscript is received, the date is recorded and the submitting author is notified by e-mail.
-If the authors fail to submit following the portal directions, the manuscript is not listed as received until the manuscript is uploaded meeting all requirements.
+If the authors fail to submit following the directions in the portal, the manuscript is not listed as received until the uploaded manuscript meets all requirements.

 AUTHOR RESPONSIBILITIES FOLLOWING PUBLICATION ACCEPTANCE

 After a manuscript is accepted for publication in Exceptional Children, the authors are responsible for completing the following: